-The first area on the magnetic tape is the Device Area.
-It shall extend from the PBOT to the LBOT and have a length of 350 mm ± 10 mm.
-It shall not be used for writing data for interchange purposes.
+This area shall be the first area on the magnetic tape and shall extend from PBOT to LBOT.
+It shall not be used for writing data for interchange.
+Its length, measured parallel to the Tape Reference Edge, from PBOT to the first bit of the first block of the first recorded track of the Reference Area, shall be 350 mm ± 10 mm.
 It shall consist of three zones: a spin-up zone, a test zone and a guard zone.